ApeWorX/silverback/docs/userguides/managing.md

 A Workspace is an area for one or more people to co-manage a set of clusters together.
 You can manage workspaces from the Silverback CLI using [`silverback cluster workspaces`][silverback-cluster-workspaces].

-Using the Silverback CLI you can [list][silverback-cluster-workspaces-list], [make new][silverback-cluster-workspaces-new], [view the configuration information][silverback-cluster-workspaces-info], [update][silverback-cluster-workspaces-update], and [delete][silverback-cluster-workspaces-delete] workspaces.
+Using the Silverback CLI you can [list workspaces][silverback-cluster-workspaces-list], [make new ones][silverback-cluster-workspaces-new], [view their configuration information][silverback-cluster-workspaces-info], [update their metadata][silverback-cluster-workspaces-update], as well as [delete them][silverback-cluster-workspaces-delete] workspaces.

 ## Managing a Cluster

-The Silverback Platform runs your Bots on dedicated managed application Clusters.
+The Silverback Platform runs your Bots on dedicated managed Clusters.
-These Clusters will take care to orchestrate infrastructure, monitor, run your triggers, and collect metrics for your applications.
+These Clusters will take care to orchestrate infrastructure, monitor, run triggers, and collect metrics for all of your bots you have added to them.
-Each Cluster is bespoke for an individual or organization, and isolates your applications from others on different infrastructure.
+Each Cluster is bespoke for an individual or organization, and isolates your bots from other users by virtual of running on different infrastructure.

 Once you have a workspace, you can create (and pay for) your Clusters from the Silverback CLI using [`silverback cluster new`][silverback-cluster-new] to follow the steps necessary to deploy it.
 You can also use the Silverback CLI to [list][silverback-cluster-list] and [update][silverback-cluster-update] existing clusters.